BenjamimCS/show_page_results/Readme.md

   - I recommend that you see the [PHP DOM documentation](https://www.php.net/manual/en/book.dom.php "PHP: DOM - Manual") in case you don't understand much.

-- In the <i>previews</i> it is always noticed that the sample text is not complete, this one does that too,
+- In the previews it is always noticed that the sample text is not complete, this one does that too,
-- and you can also change the size or even take it off, even if it doesn't look good.
-- It goes by your choice.
+  and you can also change the size or even take it off, even if it doesn't look good.
+It goes by your choice.

 - It also has the function of removing any space at the end of the sample and adding the ellipsis sign,
-- to be able to let that sense of something continue.
+  to be able to let that sense of something continue.

-- Besides the *script* it also has a short sample page — *promise to improve it* — and a CSS for it.
+- Besides the script it also has a demo page.

 - The code is well documented — *I think its even too much*.

 ### 📃**Final Notes**
 I decided to publish this code for people who are starting — *like me* — or who have an interest
 in something like that.
-Hope you can help.
+I Hope can helped.

 I don't have a high knowledge of the language or Database yet, so I thought it would be possible
 and it really was, even though last time I thought it would only be possible with Database, but something